 Slurred or rushed speech: Most drugs will have an effect on the user’s speech.
 Be aware of anything that is unusual in speech pattern or dialect.

-Other Physical Signs
+Other Physical Signs of Drug Impairment

 - Exhaustion: Either from drug use or an associated lack of sleep.
 Fatigue can manifest itself physically in several different ways .